tychen-SJTU/MECD-Benchmark/README.md

 ## 2024.9.26 Our paper is accepted in NeurIPS 2024 as a Spotlight Paper!
 MECD: Unlocking Multi-Event Causal Discovery in Video Reasoning

+<h5 align="center"> If you like our project, please give us a star ⭐ on GitHub for latest update.  </h2>

 [![arXiv](https://img.shields.io/badge/Arxiv-2409.17647-b31b1b.svg?logo=arXiv)](https://arxiv.org/abs/2409.17647) <br>

 ![Image 1](main_mecd.png)